 using Plots gr()

 annotations keyword is used for text annotations in data-coordinates.
-Pass in a tuple
+Pass in a 3-tuple of vectors

-(x, y, text), a vector of annotations, each of which is a tuple of
+(x, y, text), or a vector of annotations, each of which is a tuple of

 text.
 You can position annotations using relative coordinates with the syntax